 The Big Sashimi

 March, 1992 At dusk we landed at Narita.
 Winter was still in the air.
 On the train downtown, appalled, I saw bleak 12-story apartment houses stretching to the horizon.
 It was freezing in the little Shinjuku office of Kumiko’s telephone-sex company, where we would stay until further notice.
 In those days, long before free on-line porn, men paid to hear erotic phone recordings by voice actresses.
-Kumiko, a prim and proper young woman unable to work under her student visa, had stumbled into a job in the U.S. office of the company, where they paid her under the table.
+Kumiko, a prim and proper young woman unable to work under her student visa, had stumbled into an administrative job in the U.S. office of the company, where they paid her under the table.
 Then she’d wrangled a transfer back to Japan.
 The office was only a small bed, a sink and a bank of computers hooked to telephone lines.

 My watch showed 3 AM, West Coast time.
 Crawling onto a futon, shivering under a blanket, I sought to shield my great nose from the frigid air.
 At dawn came the demonic laughter of the Tokyo crows, which should be, but is not, the name of the city’s baseball team.
 I looked up to see Kumiko’s sister immersed in meditation amidst the hard grey clutter of a Japanese office.
 I began to sneeze.
 To be nice, she went out into the freezing streets to worship at a nearby shrine.
 Why have I come here, I thought, as I walked the streets later that day.
 It is cold.
 The wind blows and the rain rains and tomatoes are $3.00 each.